 The PHA may grant an exception upon request as a reasonable accommodation (RA) for persons with disabilities.
-If an exception to the subsidy standards is needed as a reasonable accommodation to make the program accessible to and usable by a family member with a disability, the family may complete a "Request for Reasonable Accommodation" form.
-The PHA may approve this request after the need is verified by a reliable health care professional, such as a doctor, social worker, or caseworker.
+If an exception to the subsidy standards is needed as a reasonable accommodation to make the program accessible to and usable by a family member with a disability, the family may request a Reasonable Accommodation.
+The PHA may approve this request after the need is verified by a doctor or other medical professional, a peer support group, a non-medical service agency, or other reliable third party who is in a position to know about the individual's disability.